Madalina088/Aeries_Portal-Project/README.md

 ### 2.1	 Test planning ###

-The Test Plan is designed to describe all details of testing for all the modules from the Aeries application.
+The Test Plan is designed to describe all the details of testing for all the modules in the Aeries application.

 Roles and responsibilities